-- All staff will be able to identify vulnerable learners and take action to keep them safe.
-Information or concerns about learners will be shared with the DSL where it includes those: - who may need a social worker and may be experiencing abuse or neglect; - > requiring mental health support; - > may benefit from early help; - > where there is a radicalisation concern; - > where a crime may have been committed. - Be clear as to the school's policy and procedures about child on child abuse, children missing from education and those requiring mental health support, and the impact of technology in relation to online safety. - Be involved, where appropriate, in the implementation of individual plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the school's safeguarding systems. - To be aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.
+- In addition to this all staff will be aware of the systems in place which support safeguarding including; reading this Safeguarding/Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (code of conduct); safeguarding response to children who go missing from education; and the role of the Designated Safeguarding Lead (DSL). - Know who and how to contact the DSL and any deputies, the Chair of Governors, and the Governor responsible for safeguarding. - All staff will be able to identify vulnerable learners and take action to keep them safe.
+Information or concerns about learners will be shared with the DSL where it is includes those: - who need a social worker and may be experiencing abuse, neglect or exploitation - requiring mental health support, - may benefit from early help - where there is a radicalisation concern - where a crime may have been committed - Be clear as to the setting's policy and procedures with regard to child-on-child abuse, children missing education and those requiring mental health support and the impact of technology in relation to online safety.

-1.5.2 - Role of the Designated Safeguarding Lead (DSL)
+- Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems. - Are aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.

-Duties are further outlined in Keeping Children Safe in Education (Annex C)
+Role of the Designated Safeguarding Lead (DSL) Duties are further outlined in Keeping Children Safe in Education (Annex C)

-Details of our DSL and Deputy DSL are available on the Henleaze Junior School website, our newsletters, or the notice board in reception.
+Details of our DSL and Deputy DSL are available via the individual schools' website, our newsletters or the notice board in each schools' reception.

-- The DSL is a senior member of staff who undertakes lead responsibility for safeguarding and child protection within the setting. - The DSL works with the headteacher, and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that learners in need are experiencing or have experienced, and identifying the impact that these issues might be having on learner's attendance, engagement and achievement at school or college. - Activities include the management of work undertaken by any Deputy DSLs. - Manages early identification of vulnerability of learners and their families from staff through cause for concerns or notifications.
-This will ensure detailed, accurate, secure written records of concerns and referrals. - Manages referrals to local safeguarding partners where learners with additional needs have been identified.
-These can include those - - who need a social worker and may be experiencing abuse or neglect; - requiring mental health support; - who may benefit from early help; - where there is a radicalisation concern; - where a crime may have been committed.
+- The DSL is a senior member of staff who undertakes lead responsibility for safeguarding and child protection within the school.
+This responsibility is explicit in the role holder's job description. - The DSL works with the headteacher, and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that learners in need are experiencing or have experienced, and identifying the impact that these issues might be having on learner's attendance, engagement and achievement at school or college - Activities include the management of work undertaken by any Deputy DSLs. - Manages early identification of vulnerability of learners and their families from staff through cause for concerns or notifications.
+This will ensure detailed, accurate, secure written records of concerns, referrals and the rationale for any decisions made are maintained. - Manages referrals to local safeguarding partners where learners with additional needs have been identified.
+These can include those - who need a social worker and maybe experiencing abuse, neglect or exploitation - requiring mental health support, - who may benefit from early help - where there is a radicalisation concern - where a crime may have been committed